2008 will forever be remembered as the year when Barack Obama was elected, becoming the first African-American President of the USA.

 Chinese Zodiac 2008

-The Chinese zodiac isn’t just animals though, they also include five elements, Wood, Fire, Earth, Gold (Metal), and Water.
-This actually makes 2008 the Year of the Earth Rat, a cycle that repeats every sixty years.
+However, it’s fascinating to note that each zodiac animal is also connected to one of the five elements – Wood, Fire, Earth, Metal, and Water.
+So this makes 2008 the Year of the Earth Rat, a cycle which happens once every sixty years.

 People born in the Year of the Rat are known to be resourceful, intelligent, and quick-witted.
 They are often adaptable, charming, and have a keen sense of observation.